-The College of Applied Medical Sciences (CAMS), being one of thirteen ehcolleges at Majmaah University (MU) was established in 2009 to meet t als.nneed in the Kingdom of Saudi Arabia for skilled health care profession viding bothoSince its establishment, it has been playing a significant role in pr highly competent and the public health sectors with eprofessional graduates who are equipped with the most recent knowledg ce innand skills in their respective health care fields.
+The College of Applied Medical Sciences (CAMS), being one of thirteen ehcolleges at Majmaah University (MU) was established in 2009 to meet t als.nneed in the Kingdom of Saudi Arabia for skilled health care professio viding bothoSince its establishment, it has been playing a significant role in pr competent highly with sectors health public the and private the eprofessional graduates who are equipped with the most recent knowledg ce innand skills in their respective health care fields.
 The Master of Scie Biomedical Engineering Program was established to cover the need to thcarelspecialists in biomedical engineering that is needed in academic, hea Living"institutions and companies.
 Since our Country's national priority is sihealthy and being healthy".
-The knowledge which students gain from the tersprogram will help to build technical and domain specific skills.
-A ma edldegree in biomedical engineering increases the employability and skil stsigraduates more attractive to employers.
-Current Biomedical Technolog rwith bachelor's degree, can choose our master program to advance their .career
+The knowledge which students gain from th tersprogram will help to build technical and domain specific skills.
+A ma edldegree in biomedical engineering increases the employability and skil more attractive to employers.
+Current Biomedical Technolog stsigraduates rwith bachelor's degree, can choose our master program to advance thei career